eugenp/REST-With-Spring/README.md

-# Module 11 - A Reactive REST API
+# Module 10 - Advanced API Tactics
-This is the codebase for Module 11 of [REST with Spring](http://bit.ly/restwithspring)
+This is the codebase for Module 10 of [REST with Spring](http://bit.ly/restwithspring)